shrimphunter911/Flutter-Drawing-App/README.md

-# content
+# Flutter Drawing App

-A new Flutter project.
+Simple drawing app for ios and android using GestureDetector and CustomPaint widget.

 ## Getting Started